avukadin/nvimSettings/README.md

 # Setting up NVIM
-1) Download and install iTerm2
+1) Download and install iTerm2 (brew install --cask iterm2) and NeoVim (brew install neovim)
 2) Install the JetBrains throuh `Font Book` and set it as the font in iTerm2
 3) Create a folder under ```~/.config/nvim``` and place the ```init.vim``` file there.
 4) Open with NVIM and run ```:PlugInstall```